vasveena/amazon-emr-ttt-workshop/docs/day2/hudi/exercise.md

 ### Change Data Capture with Hudi Deltastreamer

-Go to RDS Web console and open the database that was created.
+Go to [Amazon RDS Web console](https://us-east-1.console.aws.amazon.com/rds/home?region=us-east-1#databases:) (Right click -> Open Link in New Tab) and open the database that was created.
 Copy the endpoint of this database.

 ![Hudi - 13](images/hudi-13.png)

 Login to your EC2 JumpHost using Session Manager or SSH and run the following command to connect to your DB.
-Replace "dbendpoint" value with the endpoint you copied from the RDS console.

 ```
+sudo su ec2-user
+cd ~

+dbendpoint=$(aws rds describe-db-instances --region us-east-1 | jq -r .'DBInstances[] | .Endpoint.Address')
 sudo yum install -y mysql

-mysql -h dbendpoint -uadmin -pTest123$
+mysql -h $dbendpoint -uadmin -pTest123$

 ```

 ![Hudi - 14](images/hudi-14.png)